yongcaoplus/Awesome-LLMs-in-Research-Assistant/README.md

 ## Contributions

 We welcome contributions from the community!
-If you know of any useful tools, techniques, or resources related to LLMs as research assistants, feel free to submit a pull request or open an issue.
+If you know of any useful tools, techniques, or resources related to LLMs as research assistants, feel free to submit a pull request, open an issue, or email (yongcao2018@gmail.com) to add links.

 ---